 The past ten or so years since my diagnosis have been a roller coaster.
 There were points where I have been committed to eliminating my sensitivities and points where I have just pushed them to the back of my mind and dealt with the consequences.
 Since becoming a Mamma a few years ago, the latter is true.
 By the end of 2014 I was feeling especially unwell.

-I realized that if 2015 was going to be my best year yet, I need to invest in sorting out how to best fuel my body.
+I realized that if 2015 is going to be my best year yet, I need to invest in sorting out how to best fuel my body.
 I decided to take a whole eating approach to January - cutting out my allergens, anything and everything processed (including sugar) and going for it.
 I wanted to test the theories out there that sugar controls a lot of the psychological part of eating and cravings.
 After some serious reading and research, I dedicated the first month of the year to resetting my body, and...

 I feel amazing.